 I have been struggling with my weight all my life.
 I’ve always been slimmer than most slim people and it’s hard for me to gain weight.
 It’s even harder to tone up my body w/o losing weight.

 All bodies are different.
 Some people can gain and lose weight very quickly, others not so much.
 You could try cutting out sugars and soda.. or at least cutting down on them.
 I had a friend in high school that drank only water for a week and she said it made her feel great.
 Sometimes the best thing to do is buy a woman’s magazine and read the diet articles You don’t have to get a health mag for this.
 I think most styles mags have articles on that.
 You could also try buying a workout dvd, doesn’t have to be an extreme one!
 The dance ones are not as intense so you can go at your own pace.

 I’m not an expert but that’s what i’d try first.
-If that doesn’t work you could meet with a professional trainer or something and they would know what’s best for you and your body type.posted over 4 years ago
+If that doesn’t work you could meet with a professional trainer or something and they would know what’s best for you and your body type.posted almost 5 years ago

 Please don’t lose 100 lbs; you’d be way, way underweight and likely qualify as anorexic.
 At your height, the healthy weight range is anywhere between around 135-180.
 Aim to be healthy, not rail-thin.

 To lose substantial amounts of weight and become healthy, however, you really need a change in lifestyle, not a diet-and-exercise plan.
 You might want to reconsider your relationship with food.
 Why do you eat?
 Do you eat for emotional reasons, or because you need to nourish your body?
 Changing the way you think about food— you eat because you need it, not because you want it— might help.